 If you have a ton of pillows, you might consider a Body Pillow for a sleek, cleaner look.
 Or at the very least, two pillows per person.

 No Money Down: Adding that bed skirt you got with your comforter set but have never used is a great way to hide the stored items under your bed and keep the visual appeal in your room.

 Rainy Day Savings: Investing in storage baskets adds an element of charm to any room and keeps your items easily organized and accessible.

 Mad Money: A closet organizer is a great investment.
 It makes the most of a small space and keeps things nicely organized.

-Rearranging is a no-cost makeover that can create quite a different feel in the room and breathe new life into it.
+Rearranging is a no-cost bedroom design that can improve the look of the room and breathe fresh life into it.

 No Money Down: Grab a few pieces from the rest of your house and stage them in your room to give them new life.

 Rainy Day Savings: Go to garage sales and thrift stores and find pieces that need a new home.
 Bring a picture of your room and colors to help visualize the new piece in it.